What Is Cross-Site Scripting (XSS)?

 For this reason, the cybersecurity community refers to XSS attacks based on where the code is exploited—either the server or the client.
 They may refer to attacks as Server XSS or Client XSS.

 Different cross site scripting approaches

 An XSS attack can occur any place where input from an HTTP request could make its way into the HTML output.
 Below is a list of common tactics that attackers may leverage in an XSS attack:

-- Leverage the <iframe> tag to embed a webpage within the existing page.
+<iframe>tag to embed a webpage within the existing page.

-What are the threats of XSS?
+What Are the Impacts of XSS?

 XSS attacks can result in significant issues for victims.
 In extreme cases, XSS attackers can leverage user cookies to masquerade as that person.
 The code can also steal files and data or install malware on the device.

 On the server-side, XSS attacks can result in reputational harm to the host organization.
 For example, by changing the content on a corporate site, attackers can spread misinformation about the company’s business practices or activities.
 The adversary can also manipulate website content to provide incorrect instructions or directions to visitors.
 Becoming compromised in this way is especially dangerous if hackers can overtake government websites or resources during emergency events, ultimately misdirecting people on how and where to proceed in times of crisis.